No Budget Film School

 The Principles and Secrets of Micro-Budget Filmmaking Revealed

-Micro-budget first-features launched the careers of filmmakers like Christopher Nolan (Memento, Batman Begins), Joe Carnahan (Narc), Darren Aronofsky (Pi, Requiem For A Dream), Marc Forster (Monsters Ball, Finding Neverland), Tim Story (Barbershop, Fantastic Four) and Craig Brewer (Hustle & Flow).
+Micro-budget first-features launched the careers of filmmakers like Christopher Nolan (Inception, The Dark Knight), Joe Carnahan (The A-Team, Narc), Darren Aronofsky (Black Swan, The Wrestler), David Gordon Green (Your Highness, Pineapple Express) Marc Forster (Quantum of Solace, Monsters Ball), Justin Lin (Fast Five, Fast & Furious), Tim Story (Barbershop, Fantastic Four) and Craig Brewer (Hustle & Flow).

 These first films all went through the offices of Next Wave Films, the former low-budget financing arm of The Independent Film Channel.
 Now Mark Stolaroff, a principal of Next Wave, is sharing what he's learned from years in the trenches in these in-depth, one-of-a-kind classes.